JamesChiDuong/IIS/README.md

   ```
    Before run the command:

-   _-The `/modules` folder to change the top modules Verilog files_
+   - The `modules/` folder to change the top modules Verilog files

-   _-The `platform/cpp` to change the simulation top modules file_
+   - The `platform/cpp` to change the simulation top modules file

-   _-The `modules/verilog.mk`,`platform/cpp/cpp.mk` to change the name of the modules at the MODULES and MODULES2 variable in this file._
+   - The `modules/verilog.mk`,`platform/cpp/cpp.mk` to change the name of the modules at the MODULES and MODULES2 variable in this file.

-   When we run command, the program will generate the `build/simulation/cpp`, `build/simulation/rtl`, `build/simulation/verilog` and will run `.mk file` of each folder.
+   When we run command:

+   The program will generate the `build/simulation/cpp`, `build/simulation/rtl`, `/build/simulation/verilog` and will run `.mk file` of each folder.
 After running, the terminal will compile and run the code.
-It will open the pseudo-terminal and waiting the test file from `/host` folder.
+It will open the pseudo-terminal and waiting the test file from `host/` folder.

    `Example 1:`
   | TOP MODULE FILE          |      TEST PYTHON FILE                                      |